 This is because every garden is different for micro-climate.
 My neighbor’s garden may be slightly warmer or cooler than mine because of wind patterns or heat sinks (such as large rocks).
 And soil drainage makes a massive difference in survival rates with wet soils being harder to keep plants alive than normally drained one.

 There are simply too many variables to say, “This plant will always grow in this zone”.
 So take them as suggestions rather than rules.
-An other reason is because the gardening zones are moving northward with climate change.
+Another reason is that the gardening zones are moving northward with climate change.
 This is well documented now that gardeners in more northern areas can grow plants they couldn’t grow 20 years ago and recent research shows this trend is increasing.

 Tags and reference material haven’t caught up with the reality in our gardens.
 So zones are guidelines and not hard and fast rules.
 You can find your own gardening zone here.